Optima uses two primary data sources for helping you manage costs:

 - Usage data - Usage data is collected from RightScale Cloud Management to provide additional detail for slicing and dicing costs across many different dimensions

 This page describes how to connect bill data for Azure.
-Learn about the data sources for Cloud Analytics, how to connect bills for other clouds, and how to connect usage data.
+Learn about the data sources for Optima, how to connect bills for other clouds, and how to connect usage data.

 This page walks you through the steps to connect your Azure Enterprise Agreement to RightScale for cost reporting purposes.
 If you are part of the Azure CSP program and wish to connect your partner data to RightScale for cost reporting purposes, see Connect Azure CSP to RightScale for Cost Reporting.
 If you do not have an Azure Enterprise agreement, or want to connect to RightScale for reasons other than cost reporting, please see Add Microsoft Azure (Classic) to a RightScale Account or Register an Azure Resource Manager (ARM) account with RightScale.

 Please ensure that this is done on RightScale master account.
 Log into my.rightscale.com and navigate to Settings > Clouds.
 If you do not have this menu item, that means you do not have administrator permissions on the RightScale account, and therefore cannot connect a new cloud to RightScale.
 Either ask your RightScale administrator to give you permissions, or if you do not know who your RightScale administrator is, please contact our support team at firstname.lastname@example.org.
 If you have this menu item, this is what you will see:

 Click Connect to a Cloud, and select Microsoft Azure > Connect for costs (Enterprise Agreement):

 We require two pieces of information to successfully connect: a.)
 Your Microsoft Azure enrollment number, and b.)
 An API key.
 Start by opening a new tab and navigating to ea.azure.com and logging in.